April 22, 2023

 Fest with Success

-I feel like I shouldn’t have to preach this in this day in age, but I’m going to.
+I feel like I shouldn’t have to preach this in this day and age, but I’m going to.
 The older I get, the more I realize how important applying sunscreen is.
-I’ve been burnt to a crisp during one single outing and it’s the worst.
+Not just any sunscreen, either.
+Mineral sunscreen (and here is why per MD Anderson).
+I’ve been burnt to a crisp during one single outing and it’s the worst, likely because I was wearing chemical sunscreen.
 You pay for it for days, possibly weeks.
-Get yourself some spray-on sunscreen and put it in your car (if you’re driving to the fest) or your bag if you have some room.
+Get yourself some spray-on mineral sunscreen and put it in your car (if you’re driving to the fest) or your bag if you have some room.
 You will be glad you did.
 And spray your head!

 Image